Paper review Innova FibaPrint paper

 I only tried creating one specific profile, but given the similarity of the papers I’d suggest that they were all made with the wrong media setting.
 If you use the paper with a 3800, then I’d suggest trying the supplied profile at the Proofing Paper setting – whilst not optimal, this -might- give better results until Innova sort out this issue.

-I should say that Innova themselves have been very interested in my findings and the profiling issues were sorted not long after this article was published.
+Innova themselves have been very interested in my findings and the profiling issues were sorted not long after this article was originally published.

 A personal comment…